GSA/digitalgov.gov/content/news/2024/08/2024-08-07-it-warning-banners-how-gsa-is-working-to-stop-unnecessarily-frightening-users.md

 date: 2024-08-07
 title: "IT warning banners: How GSA is working to stop unnecessarily frightening users"
 deck: "Driving policy changes and improving user experience through M-23-22"
 summary: "OMB Memo M-23-22 discourages the use of pop-ups and modals.
-GSA IT updated security policies so IT warning banners are presented less intrusively to users."
+GSA IT updated security policies so that IT warning banners are presented less intrusively to users."

 # See all topics at https://digital.gov/topics
 topics: